Unless we find a better growth model we're all f*cked

 Why Good Growth

-Growth through ever greater scale is killing us.
+Growth through ever greater scale is killing our planet and killing us.

 The reckless dash for scale to maximise investment returns is incompatible with a finite ecology - a legacy of an outdated industrial system that remains hardwired into business.

 The pursuit of scale leads to supply chains being treated solely as costs to be squeezed for the benefit of a few dominant participants; their potential to create systemic value ignored. . . .